cheongcode/WireGar/README2.md

 ```

 # WireGar
   Welcome to WireGar.
 An all-in-one forensic tool for network packet conversion and machine learning
-in an attempt to get good grades created by Brandon Cheong
+in an attempt to get good grades for a Final Year Project created by Brandon Cheong (195146C)